Coronavirus map: Here's where COVID-19 has spread in the United States

 Cases of the coronavirus have emerged across the country, including Philadelphia and the surrounding region.

-In recent days, Pennsylvania closed schools statewide and imposed restrictions on both Montgomery and Delaware counties; cases in New Jersey surged; and Delaware declared a state of emergency.
+In recent days, Pennsylvania closed schools statewide and imposed restrictions on four counties surrounding Philadelphia; a second COVID-19 death was reported in New Jersey; and Delaware declared a state of emergency.

 Meanwhile, President Trump declared a national emergency while the the House of Representatives passed a coronavirus aid bill.